Movement Disorder Treatments

 Normal pressure hydrocephalus treatments involve placing a shunt to help drain the fluid.
 Sometimes this is preceded by a drain trial during which time the patient is evaluated in the hospital to see the effect of draining spinal fluid before placement of the permanent shunt.
 For more information on normal pressure hydrocephalus please visit our Normal Pressure Hydrocephalus Center.

 Cushing Neuroscience Institute’s Movement Disorders Center makes it easy for you to take the first steps in ensuring the best neurological and neurosurgical care for yourself or your family.
-Simply fill out our Request an Appointment form, email us at email@example.com or call us at (516) 325-7050.
+Simply email us at email@example.com or call us at (516) 325-7050 or 844-56Neuro (844-566-3876).
+You may also fill out our Request an Appointment form.